 [Biographical note written with the assistance of research completed by Fred Holabird through census records and a close reading of the letters.]

 Albert C. Williams was born in Nevada in 1883 and lived in Austin and Tonopah, Nevada.
 In 1904 he worked for the Nevada Central Railroad train station, which ran from Austin to Battle Mountain, Nevada and connected to the Southern Pacific.
 By September of the same year, he found a new job at a bank in Tonopah.
 The collection contains four letters from Williams to his cousin Leonora Kennedy who lived in Florin, California.

 Immediate Source of Acquisition

 Purchased from Holabird Western Americana Collections, LLC in July 2017.

-- An Inventory to Letters from A. C. Williams to Leonora Kennedy
+- Guide to Letters from A. C. Williams to Leonora Kennedy

 - Jessica Maddox

 - Describing Archives: A Content Standard

 Part of the University of Nevada, Reno.
 Special Collections Department Repository

 Mathewson-IGT Knowledge Center